Wishing Upon a Telstar

 ADAM Falls From Grace

-Enthusiasm shown by the press for such a cheap, complete computer package has Coleco stock riding on a high, rising 14 points surrounding the ADAM introduction at Summer CES and priced at $65 per share by June of 1983.
+The enthusiasm shown by the press for such a cheap, complete computer package has Coleco stock riding on a high, rising 14 points surrounding the ADAM introduction at Summer CES and priced at $65 per share by June of 1983.
 However, slipping release dates start causing nervous rumbles.
 An August release turns into September, then October, but as that month progresses there is still no sign of the computer system on shelves.
 Not only has Coleco’s delays in submitting the printer software to the FCC for approval caused these sliding dates, but also a rash of problems discovered in the system’s design.
-The built-in SmartWriter word processor is severely lacking in standard editing functions, and is painfully slow to move around in.
+The built-in SmartWriter word processor is severely lacking in standard editing functions and is painfully slow to move around in.
 Coleco further incenses potential buyers by stating that a utility pack will be offered later to unlock the advanced functions of the word processor, estimating the price of such an upgrade at around $30.
 The data drive accesses its cassettes with agonizing slowness when working at all, and the speed of the printer had to be stepped down from 40 CPS to 10, because the innards of the device would fly apart at the higher speed.
 It is also supremely loud when printing.
-Further concerning the printer, probably its most dramatic problem is the enormous magnetic pulse it emits when powering up, erasing any tapes accidentally left in the data drive.
+Further, concerning the printer, probably its most dramatic problem is the enormous magnetic pulse it emits when powering up, erasing any tapes accidentally left in the data drive.

 It’s reckoned by industry analysts that every month of delay could be costing Coleco sales of 100,000 units.
 In late 1983 Coleco finally receives approval from the FCC on the ADAM design.
 The company frantically begins mass production to meet the 500,000 units promised to retailers before the much-valued Christmas season.
 Units are air-shipped out to stores near the end of Oct.
 1983, with a retail price $100 higher than the previously announced price tag: $699 for the stand-alone and $399 for the ColecoVision add-on package.
 To add stress to an already stressful launch, in October Coleco is served with three lawsuits, instigated by investors accusing company brass, CEO Arnold Greenberg included, of dumping eight million dollars of their stock at its peak price while publicly promising huge sales for the ADAM system.
 At the same time of this promotion of the machine, “Coleco had not yet solved serious engineering problems which remained before Adam could be sold as represented.
 Despite these difficulties, Coleco continued to deny or minimize these troubles publicly and to reaffirm the delivery deadlines”.